Murat Reis the Elder: Battle of Preveza

 Murat Reis took part in all of the early naval campaigns of Turgut Reis.
-On September 25 and 26, 1538, he was assigned with the task of preventing the ships of the Holy League under the command of Andrea Doria from landing at Preveza, and he successfully repulsed them from the shoreline.
+On September 25 and 26, 1538, he was assigned the task of preventing the ships of the Holy League under the command of Andrea Doria from landing at Preveza, and he successfully repulsed them from the shoreline.
 On September 28, he took part in the main combat and played an important role in the Ottoman victory at the Battle of Preveza, where he fought along with Turgut Reis in the center-rear wing of the Ottoman fleet which had a Y-shaped battle configuration.

-He continued to accompany Turgut Reis until being assigned as the Commander-in-Chief of the Indian Ocean fleet.
+Indian Ocean

+He continued to accompany Turgut Reis until being assigned as the Hind kapudanı, or Commander-in-Chief, of the Indian Ocean fleet.
+Following Piri Reis's retreat from Hormuz into the Persian Gulf, Murat Reis was tasked with bringing the combined Gulf and Red Sea fleets back to Ottoman-controlled Suez.
+The Portuguese had recently sent a fleet to Hormuz intending to lift Piri Reis' siege.
+The Portuguese fleet, still in the area, blocked Murat Reis from exiting the Gulf.
+Within a year he was replaced by Seydi Ali Reis, who would see the entire fleet destroyed and lost attempting to push past the Portuguese sailing ships, which were better-equipped for combat on the open ocean.

 Siege and conquest of Cyprus

-In 1570 Murat Reis, in command of a fleet of 25 galleys, was assigned with the task of clearing the area between Crete, Rhodes and Cyprus for the build-up of the naval siege and eventual conquest of Cyprus.
+In 1570, Murat Reis, in command of a fleet of 25 galleys, was assigned the task of clearing the area between Crete, Rhodes and Cyprus for the build-up of the naval siege and eventual conquest of Cyprus.
 He was also assigned with the task of blocking the Venetian ships based in Crete from sailing to Cyprus and assisting the Venetian forces in that island.
 He continued to undertake this task until the eventual surrender of Famagusta, the final Venetian stronghold on the island.